The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 What is the difference between OSINT tools and OSINT frameworks?

-An OSINT tool performs a specific function, like Sherlock scanning usernames across 400+ sites or Shodan indexing internet-connected devices.
+An OSINT tool performs one specific function, like Sherlock scanning usernames across 400+ sites or Shodan indexing internet-connected devices.
 An OSINT framework is a collection or platform that organizes multiple tools and data sources into a unified workflow.
 Maltego and SpiderFoot are frameworks because they integrate dozens of data sources with visual link analysis.
 Frameworks suit complex investigations.
 Individual tools handle focused tasks faster.

 How many sources should a good OSINT tool cover?